Skip to main content

 What is a trivia team?

-A trivia team is a group of friends, coworkers, or strangers who compete together at pub quiz nights.
-Teams typically have 4-6 members with different knowledge strengths.
-The best teams cover diverse categories like sports, history, pop culture, and science.
+A trivia team is a group of people who compete together at bar trivia, pub quiz nights, or other quiz competitions.
+Teams typically have 4–8 members who pool their knowledge across categories to score points.

 How many people should be on a trivia team?